 The phrase ‘He who pays the piper calls the tune,’ slipped from German to English parlance in the late Middle Ages and has come to mean those who can afford to pay get to choose what it is and how it’s done.
 Generally, it his the rich who can afford to pay the piper and the poor who dance to their tune.

 Boris Johnson is famously two-faced.
 He is both the mayor of the story and the Pied Piper, a man who can charm snakes, mendacious, a clown.
 With the tricky promise of ‘taking back control,’ he stole the future and led the people into the dark nowhere land of Brexit.
-He is also the miserly mayor who, with his insanely rich chancellor, clawed back £20 a week from the impoverished victims of Universal Credit knowing it would leave children going hungry.
+He is also the miserly mayor who, with his insanely rich chancellor, Rishi Sunak (dreaming of the top job) clawed back £20 a week from the impoverished victims of Universal Credit knowing it would leave children going hungry.

 All through history, in 13th century Hamelin, in 1930s Germany, in the United States in the Recent Age of Madness, in Moscow, Beijing and Downing Street, charismatic liars have drugged the people with promises to build bridges where there is no river and rid the river of the rats, royalty and oligarchs who share their table.

-Staying on a surreal theme, for some reason my book Sex, Surrealism, Dali and Me is free on Amazon Prime UK, US, Spain etc. Also in paperback, hardback and audible.
+Staying on a surreal theme, my book Sex, Surrealism, Dali and Me is free on Amazon Prime UK, US, Spain etc. Also in paperback, hardback and audible.

 Recent Amazon 5***** review by Natasha Gray: “Anyone who has not read Sex, Surrealism, Dali and Me is in for a delicious treat.
 Clifford Thurlow’s dual biographies of Salvador Dali and his long-term muse, Carlos Lozano, the Colombian dancer, is a magical journey through a dream landscape lit by the surreal and the sublime.